Plunge into heaven at Devil’s Waterhole

 Once I arrived, I could see why this is a prime Highland Lakes destination.
-The shade of the surrounding trees, cool water, and copious amounts of granite high-dives create a perfect combination of relaxation and exhilaration.
-Kids were goading each other into backflips while their parents relaxed on inner tubes or pop-up chairs, the roles occasionally reversed.
+The shade of the surrounding trees, cool water, and copious amounts of granite high-dives create the right mix of relaxation and exhilaration.
+Kids were goading each other into backflips while parents relaxed on inner tubes or pop-up chairs, the roles occasionally reversed.

 Although plenty of people were enjoying the ambiance, it never felt crowded.
 Everyone was able to tuck away into their own corner or mingle along the shoreline.
-This is the sort of ideal setting I think everyone wants when they plan a day trip, whether it's a group of buddies seeking a place to hang or a family camping, Devil’s Waterhole seems to be the perfect venue.
+This is the sort of ideal setting I think everyone wants when they plan a day trip, whether it's a group of buddies seeking a place to hang or a family camping excursion, Devil’s Waterhole fits the situation.

 I spoke with Kristin Kulas, who was visiting with her husband and daughter from the Dallas area.
 According to Kulas, Devil’s Waterhole appeared in a search for the best swimming holes in Texas, and they chose to spend the weekend camping at Inks Lake State Park.

-“So far, it’s great!”
-Kulas said.
+“So far, it’s great!” she said.
 “Anywhere the dog can swim.”

 Sara Sanchez, a local from Burnet, has been coming to Devil’s Waterhole for years.
 She and her friends and family were enjoying one of many trips to the popular swimming hole.

-After chatting and taking in the scenery, I knew there was only one thing left to do: jump.
+After chatting and taking in the scenery, there was only one thing left to do: jump.

-I swam across the creek and climbed my way up the slick granite.
-The reigning high-jump champions and inner tube quarterbacks gave me pointers as I took my position.
+I swam across the creek and climbed up the slick granite.
+The reigning high-jump champions and inner-tube quarterbacks gave me pointers as I took my position.
 The main granite structure offers roughly three tiers of jumps at about 5 feet, 10 feet, and 20 feet.
-I chose to take the 10-foot jump, but looking back, I regret not going all the way to the top.
+I chose the 10-foot jump, but looking back, I regret not going all the way to the top.
 (I guess it's an excuse to go back!)